topo-gps/ios-manual/en/routes/routes_record.rst

    *Recording and showing a route.*

-The blue line indicates the loaded route with a length of 1.9 km, the red line the recorded route with a length of 778 m.
+The blue line indicates the loaded route with a length of 5.1 km, the red line the recorded route with a length of 2.9 km.

 Battery usage
 ~~~~~~~~~~~~~